 MEVIT4703 – Screen Politics

-For example, television series such as Netflix’s Bodyguard (2018) address us as people for whom an omnipresent danger of terrorism has become the norm.
+Television series such as Netflix’s Bodyguard (2018), for example, address us as people for whom an omnipresent danger of terrorism has become the norm.
 As another example, even a mundane gesture, such as Tinder’s ‘swipe’, which turns dating into an efficiently binary selection process, has political implications in the way that it teaches us something about how to ‘deal with’ other people.
-It is such processes that we will analyse by shedding light on: (a) theories of human nature, (b) the nature of the political, the social and the economic, (c) our hybrid media system and (d) how all of these aspects are tied together.

 Screen Politics students will acquire a critical understanding of: